 The bike bridge, which would stretch from south Palo Alto to the Baylands and span U.S. Highway 101 at Adobe Creek, is one of the most ambitious and expensive proposals in the city's recently approved Bicycle and Pedestrian Transportation Plan.
 It seeks to replace an existing underpass at Adobe Creek, a structure that is closed for much of the year because of flooding.

 The $10 million project got off to an auspicious start last year when the city succeeded in landing a $4 million grant from Santa Clara County for design work.
 Now, officials are preparing to delve into the nitty-gritty.
 Last Thursday, Feb.
-21, the Architectural Review Board held a public hearing on the proposed overpass and heartily endorsed the staff proposal for a design competition — an exercise that city officials hope would lead to a surge of creative ideas.
+21, the Architectural Review Board held a public hearing on the proposed overpass and heartily endorsed the staff proposal for a design competition -- an exercise that city officials hopes will lead to a surge of creative ideas.